Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Cluster correlation function observables

 Turning our attention to the cluster bias values inferred from $\xi$ and $\wp$ ($b_{\rm c,3D}$ and $b_{\rm c,2D}$) we observe that they are roughly equal.
 Given that $\wp$ is a projected quantity, one would expect that the line-of-sight boost impacts $\wp$ more strongly than $\xi$.
 However, we find that the projection effects boost both similarly.
-This suggests that the boosted signal from projection is due to a correlation between 3D density and richness that propagates into measurements of 2D clustering.
+This suggests that the boosted signal from projection effects is due to a correlation between 3D density and richness that propagates into measurements of 2D clustering.

 In our previous work \citep{Wu22}, we have used the Buzzard simulations to calibrate the impact of optical selection bias on $\wpcm$ and $\xicm$.
-There, we have shown that both $\wpcm$ (equivalent to $\Sigma$) and $\xicm$ (equivalent to $\rho$) exhibit strong selection bias at $\sim 1 ~\hiMpc$ but have vanishing selection bias at large scales.
+There, we have shown that both $\wpcm$ (equivalent to the surface mass density $\Sigma$) and $\xicm$ (equivalent to the 3D mass density $\rho$) exhibit strong selection bias at $\sim 1 ~\hiMpc$ but have vanishing selection bias at large scales.
 In contrast, this work expands to a much larger scale and includes a much larger cluster sample, and we find a non-vanishing boost at large scales and in 3D correlation functions.
-We will discuss this further in Section~\ref{sec:discussion}.
+We will discuss this point further in Section~\ref{sec:discussion}.